juanmv94/JJSON/README.md

 ##### Memory deallocation
 In C++ you need to take care of memory allocation with the Root/Element **clear()** functions.

 This functions clears and frees memory  for the Root/Element itself and all theirs sub-elements (if exists), and it also empties the roots and sets the elements to null.
-Take care that if you have a duplicated reference to one of their subelements, it won't be valid anymore, but you can use the **copy()** function to make a copy of it and their sub-elements. **clear()** is also called in the following functions.
+Take care that if you have a duplicated reference to one of their subelements, it won't be valid anymore (additionally, if there is another reference in the same JJSON, *delete* will be called twice for the same pointer.
+Avoid it!), but you can use the **copy()** function to make a copy of it and their sub-elements. **clear()** is also called in the following functions.

 * **set_\*\*\*()** functions from elemento gets and aditional boolean parameter than the Java version to specify if you want to **clear()** before changing the content.